cdrummey216/whoami/artofliving.md

 * c

 **Why is a common good necessary?**

 * Once an answer to 'Who am I?' is established, the question 'What am I?' naturally follows because an explanation is needed for *how* or *in what manner* an identity exists in reality (I am but how?).
 The answer to the question 'What am I?' serves as the foundation for understanding the self because the answer meaningfully connects an identity to reality.
 * What am I? //'I am a living being.'
 * In order to be considered 'living', an identity (self) must be 'alive'. //I know I am alive because the BEGIN iteration demonstrates that self is alive utilizing the binary state of alive/not alive
 * Living (to be alive) is a binary state, so only one alternative exists.
 Any reasonable person would agree that being alive is better than being not alive. (good > not good (bad), alive > not alive)
-* Life is good. //existential calm, or I know who and what I am. i conceive my self and understand how my self exists in reality and therefore can begin to make sense of the world around me. 'good' is a judgment made about what the binary state ('alive'/'not alive') *represents*, or 'Life'.
+* Life is good. //existential calm, or I know who and what I am.
+I conceive my self and understand how my self exists in reality and therefore can begin to make sense of the world around me. 'good' is a judgment made about what the binary state ('alive'/'not alive') *represents*, or 'Life'.
 The judgement that *Life is good* is universal because the only alternative ('I am not alive') represents death, which any reasonable person would percieve as 'not good'.
 Death is 'not good' from the perspective of the self because it reresents the end of self.
 Death is also good as a part of Life.
 See also END iteration, c = 0
 * A shared consciousness is created whenever there is shared knowledge (truth or belief) between two or more individuals. for example, two people have a shared consciousness when they have shared the same experience (ie truth, actual event) or when they believe the same thing (ie belief, government/religion/choice).
 So, a common good (*universally true AND good*) has the potential to be the foundation of a universally true shared consciouness (ie every individual agrees that 'Life is good').

 # The Lonely Isle //existential angst, what can be known/believed in the absence of another?

 **Key Topics**

 * Imagine yourself, alone on a desert island, seeking the unknown.
 * Ultimately, what is knowable is what is observable on the island. //no other person on island, alone with self and knowledge of identity equations. the BEGIN iteration shows that 'I am alive'. knowable = observable
 * Its observable that you are alive, a living being. //because living is a binary state, only one alternative exists. any reasonable person would agree that being alive is better than being dead. (good > not good (bad), alive > not alive)
 * with the judgement that 'Life is good', existential angst converts to existential calm. //I am because I live.
 The END iteration shows that an end for self is inevitable, so it is good to be alive when it is always true that 'I will end'.
+* I am on the Lonely Isle and I am equipped with the knowledge that I will die someday (future) and the observation that I am alive (now).

 **Why am I here (on the Lonely Isle)?**

-* You are equipped with the judgement that 'Life is good', the knowledge that you will die, and the observation that you are alive.
+* I am equipped with the judgement that 'Life is good', the knowledge that I will die, and the observation that I are alive.
-* While the *judgement* that 'Life is good' does not provide full assurance, the fact remains that you *will* continue to live on with or without assurance.
+* While the *judgement* that 'Life is good' does not provide full assurance, the fact remains that I *will* continue to live on with or without assurance.
-* the simplest explanation for "Why am I here?"  is that 'you have life' and 'Life is good' because life (all life) exists for itself (for *good*), by itself (for *good*).
+* the simplest explanation for "Why am I here?"  is that 'I have life' and 'Life is good' because life (all life) exists for itself (for *good*), by itself (for *good*).
 * Occam's razor is a scientific and philosophical rule that the simplest of competing theories be preferred to the more complex or that explanations of unknown phenomena be sought first in terms of known quantities. //a, b

+**What can also be known?**

+I am on the Lonely Isle and I am equipped with the knowledge that I will die someday (future) and the observation that I am alive (now).

+* the time between now and the future (end) is what remains of your life. 'time' is a limited resource of life with scarcity for a given context. *Therefore, time has value.*
+* I know I exist (I am) because I can observe that I am alive. it is observable that 'this' is not empty, because I exist (now). *Therefore, 'this' is not empty because I exist now.*
+* it will be observable that life compounds over time, building upon itself. *Therefore, Life is tributary to itself.*

 # Existential Calm